 Early Life

-Robert Gerald Miller was born in Montreal, Quebec, Canada, in July 1943.
-Not much is known about his early childhood.
-Miller graduated from Rider University.
-To pay for college, he worked at a snack bar and as a DJ.
+Robert G. Miller was born in Montreal, Canada in July 1943.
+Little is known about his early life and childhood, but he has roots in the electronics component industry.
+He worked at a snack bar and as a DJ to help pay for college.
+He graduated from Rider University.

 Rise to Success